Free provider legal helpline for international recruitment questions

 Our current area of focus is:

-• The design of the future Live at Home contractual model and arrangements
+• The tender for the replacement Live at Home framework

 • The workforce, training and retention strategy - critical to ensure the increased capacity is sustained